SirNoob97/OnlineStore/README.md

 * Product-Service: 192.168.0.12
 * Shopping-Service: 192.168.0.13

+Ideally, only the auth-service ip should be set, as it also acts as the application gateway.
+In this way, with all the services with fixed ip, I can test the application in a more friendly way for my pc (without having to use the gateway to test the other services).

 ### Dependencies

 * Spring Boot Starter Web, Web Flux, JPA, R2DBC, Validation, Actuator, Security.
 * Spring Cloud Starter Config, Netflix Eureka Client and Server, Sleuth, Config Server, Gateway, Openfeign, Netflix Hystrix and Dashboard.
-* JWT
+* JWT.
 * H2.
 * PostgreSQL
-* Lombok
+* Lombok.
 * Codecentric Admin Starter Client and Server.

 ### TODO

 * ***Add security to each microservice***
-* Add Unit and Integration Test for shopping-service
+* Add Unit and Integration Test for shopping-service.
 * Implement Customer-Service, auth-service client microservice and with which customers can add/edit more information to their account.
-* Implement Admin-Service
+* Implement Admin-Service.
 * Decrease repeating code as much as possible.
 * Add application sequence diagram.